 • frequent fractures;

-The presence of one or more signs characteristic of a single category of respiratory diseases should be the reason for immediate referral to a specialist.
+The presence of one or more signs characteristic of a single category of respiratory diseases should be the reason for immediate contact with a specialist.

 A person noticing the above symptoms should report them to the doctor or supplement the information he collects with the following information:

-• a gradual increase in one of the above symptoms (it is a valuable addition, as it indicates the slow development of the disease, characteristic of oncology);
+• gradual intensification of one of the above symptoms (this is a valuable addition, as it indicates the slow development of the disease, characteristic of oncology);

-• an acute increase in symptoms against the background of chronic previous malaise, general weakness, decreased appetite and body weight is also a variant of carcinogenesis.
+• acute intensification of symptoms against the background of chronic previous illness, general weakness, decreased appetite and body weight – this is also a variant of carcinogenesis.

 Diagnostics

-How is lung cancer defined?
-Up to 60% of oncological lesions of the lungs are detected during prophylactic fluorography, at different stages of development.
+How is lung cancer determined?
+Up to 60% of lung cancer lesions are detected during preventive fluorography, at different stages development.

-• At stage 1, only 5-15% of patients with lung cancer are registered
+• Only 5-15% of patients with lung cancer are registered at stage 1

 Diagnosis for suspected lung cancer includes: